kanavmittal314/verification-lab-berkeley/moore.md

 ## Instructions

-Given a Verilog implementation of the above FIFO FSM, write a comprehensive set of assertions that verify the state transitions, output, and interface protocol as outlined in the pre-lab document.
+Given a Verilog implementation of the Moore FIFO FSM, write a comprehensive set of assertions that verify the state transitions, output, and interface protocol as outlined in the pre-lab document.